LogtalkDotOrg/logtalk3/README.md

 Logtalk can be installed either from sources by running a few shell scripts or by using one of the provided installers, depending on your operating system.
-For manual installation, see the file `INSTALL.txt` for detailed instructions.
+For manual installation, see the file `INSTALL.md` for detailed instructions.

 See the user manual for a description of the source files organization